It used to be so expensive to get your investment portfolio managed. Now, thanks to robo-advisors, anyone with a few dollars can start investing.

 - Benefits: App support, Advanced Tax optimization

 If you can spare some pocket change, you can start investing with Acorns.
-Acorns is a micro-investing app that rounds up your purchases to the nearest dollar and then invests the money.
+Acorns is a micro-investing app that rounds up your purchases to the nearest dollar and then invests the change.
 For example, if you buy a cup of coffee for $2.75 then the app would invest $0.25.

 Acorns does this every time you buy anything, so you’re able to invest money without having to think about it.
 I’ve been using Acorns for a couple of years and the money definitely adds up quickly.

-It’s different than a traditional robo advisor because it’s less geared toward saving for retirement and more focused on saving a smaller amount of money for an emergency fund or trip.
+It’s different than a traditional robo-advisor because it’s less geared toward big financial goals like saving for retirement.
+Instead, it focuses on smaller targets like building an emergency fund or taking a trip.

 It’s a great first step if you haven’t started saving or investing, or if you are investing and just to add a little bit more money to your investments without having to think about it.
 The basic plan costs $1 a month.
 The premium plan adds a lot of features and costs $3 a month.

-SoFi used to be a student loan refinance company, but they’ve recently expanding their offerings to include SoFi Invest, where you can buy individual stocks or invest through their Automated Investing robo advisor.
+You probably know SoFi is a student loan refinance company.
+This lender has expanded its offerings to include SoFi Invest, where you can buy individual stocks or invest through an Automated Investing robo-advisor.

 SoFi Automated Investing gives you all the features of a more expensive robo advisor with no minimum investment.

-Great customer support with access to certified financial planners.
+You’ll also get great customer support with access to certified financial planners if needed.

 - Benefit: Receive bonuses on SoFi products, list of low-cost investments to choose from, free management, and automatic rebalancing

-Wealthfront is one of the original robo advisors and offers very similar features, including tax-loss harvesting, low expense ratios on exchange-traded funds, and more.
+Wealthfront was one of the original robo-advisors, and it offers very similar features, including tax-loss harvesting, low expense ratios on exchange-traded funds, and more.

-While Wealthfront is one of the best robo advisors, at Millennial Money we recommend Betterment due to their more comprehensive product, which gives you access to financial advisors and individual help.
+While Wealthfront is definitely one of the best robo advisors and gives you access to financial advisors and individual help.

 - Benefit: Tax-loss harvesting that can add 2% to annual investment performance, good interest rates on FDIC insured cash accounts, and automatic rebalancing.